DGretta/Music/problem_solving/05_timing_sync.md

 ```
 USE SINGLE MASTER CLOCK:
 ✓ One device generates clock for all others
-✓ All slaves receive from same source
+✓ All other devices receive from same source
 ✓ Don't chain internal clocks

 GOOD PRACTICE:
 - DAW as master (most stable)
 - Or dedicated clock source (very stable)
 - All other devices receive clock externally
-- Disable internal clocks on slaves
+- Disable internal clocks on other devices

 BAD PRACTICE:
 ✗ Multiple devices generating independent clocks